-• Set Clock Manually:
+Set Clock Manually:

-When this setting is activated, the clock can be
+When this setting is activated, the clock can be set manually.

-Center display, heater, air conditioner, audio, phone and voice recognition systems 4-7 set manually.
 Touch the "+" or "-" key to adjust the hours and minutes up or down.

-• Daylight Savings Time:
+Daylight Savings Time:

 When this setting is activated, daylight savings time is on.
 Touch the "Daylight Savings Time" key to toggle the setting on or off.